 This redefinition may require accepting mental illness as part of who you are.
 Mental illness is not a bad part of you that needs to be rejected.
-It is one of many qualities that describe you: right-handed, brown haired, skilled in math, fair-skinned, blue eyed, tall, poor at sports, and schizophrenic.
+It is one of many qualities that describe you: right-handed, brown haired, skilled in math, fair-skinned, blue eyed, tall, poor at sports, and bi-polar.
 We do not mean to make light of your mental illness; it clearly affects your life and your life goals.
 But, it is still only a small part of what defines who you are and what your future portends.
-If mental illness were all that mattered, then all people with schizophrenia would be alike (Not true!
-People with schizophrenia are as diverse a group as Africans, artists, and Anglicans), and your other qualities would have no relevance (which is wrong; your ability to cope greatly affects the course of your disability).
+If mental illness were all that mattered, then all people with schizophrenia would be alike, and your other qualities would have no relevance (which is wrong; your ability to cope greatly affects the course of your disability).

 You have successfully changed your attitude about disclosure when talking about mental illness no longer evokes a sense of hesitancy or shame.
 It should lead to the same kind of matter-of-fact feelings as a discussion of your childhood home, your physical health, or your hair color.
 It's not bad or good; it just IS.
-People who have accomplished this kind of reframe say things like:
+People who have accomplished this kind of reframe saying things like: